bnevis-i/security-secret-store/doc/threat-model/threat_model.md

 #### File system protections

 * Snaps run inside their own mount namespace, which is a [confined](https://github.com/snapcore/snapd/wiki/Snap-Execution-Environment) view of the host's file system where access to most paths is restricted.
 This includes sysfs and procfs.
 Note: File system paths inside of the snap are homomorphic with the host's view of the file system - any files written in the snap are visible on the host.
+* All of the files in the snap are read-only with the exception if the below noted paths.
+The contents of the snap itself are mounted read-only from a squashfs file system.
 * Snaps can write small temporary files to a tmpfs pointed to by `$XDG_RUNTIME_DIR` which is a [user-private user-writable-directory](https://www.freedesktop.org/software/systemd/man/pam_systemd.html) that is also per-snap.
 Snaps can write persistent data local to the snap to the `$SNAP_DATA` folder.
 * Snaps do not have the [CAP_SYS_ADMIN](http://man7.org/linux/man-pages/man7/capabilities.7.html), `mount(2)`, capability.
 * [Content interface snaps](https://docs.snapcraft.io/the-content-interface/1074) can be used to allow one snap to share code or data with another snap.